orval-labs/orval/docs/src/pages/guides/basics.md

 title: Basics
 ---

-You should define a OpenApi specification like [this](https://github.com/anymaniax/orval/blob/master/samples/basic/petstore.yaml)
+You should define a OpenApi specification like <a href="https://github.com/anymaniax/orval/blob/master/samples/basic/petstore.yaml" target="_blank">this</a>

 And then create a file orval.config.js at root of your project.